 Nearly all tardiness is avoidable.
 If a student arrives late to school, a parent must report to the school office to complete a tardy slip.
-A student who is late to class by more than ten (10) minutes will be assigned to detention.
+A student who is late to class by more than 10 minutes will be assigned to detention or be subject to another form of disciplinary action at the Principal's discretion.
 Repeated tardiness will result in more severe disciplinary consequences as allowed by the Student Code of Conduct.